 Desiree: I love the airport.
 I see it as part of the journey not the thing standing between you and your margarita.
 My airport hack is to re-imagine it.
 Airports have yoga rooms, chapels, rocking chairs, quiet areas, artwork, and great eateries.
 You don't have to hurry up and wait.
 Prepare your adventure muscles that you'll be using for the trip in the airport.

 TA: What is the best piece of travel advice you've ever been given?

 Desiree: The best piece of advice I ever received was to get Global Entry.
 Global Entry and TSA Pre-Check are the two best things that have ever happened to my travel life.
 I say a prayer of thanks every time I get off the plane returning home and bypass the gazillion passengers in the customs line.

 TA: Is there something you think most travelers worry too much about?

 Desiree: I believe most travelers worry too much about what the news says about the destination they are visiting.
-You should definitely be informed when traveling about your destination and any traveling alerts however every news story should not scare you to the point of not traveling.
+You should definitely be informed about your destination and any travel alerts when traveling, however every news story should not scare you to the point of not traveling.

 TA: What's something that other tourists do when traveling that drives you crazy and why?